 - Jerk Ass: Although he has some measure of conscience, and thus is a little better than some other Austen villains, his actions are still completely selfish and reprehensible.

-- Never My Fault: When trying to defend himself to Elinor, he claims that Eliza, the fifteen-year-old girl he seduced and abandoned, is just as much to blame as he is; after all, she consented to running away with him.
-His argument naturally falls flat, since the consequences of their tryst are infinitely worse for poor Eliza.
+- Never My Fault: When trying to defend himself to Elinor, he claims that Eliza, the fifteen-year-old girl he seduced and abandoned, is just as much to blame as he is; after all, she consented to run away with him.
+His argument naturally falls flat, since the consequences of their tryst are infinitely worse for poor Eliza, and she is a naive teenager who had no idea what she was getting into, while he is a worldly young man.
+He also claims his wife dictated the cruel letter to Marianne, trying to paint her as a Clingy Jealous Girl and himself as a poor innocent victim.

 - Rescue Romance: He meets Marianne after she sprains her ankle and carries her home.

 - Shotgun Wedding: Subverted.
-He's compelled to marry immediately after impregnating young Eliza, but not to Eliza—he abandons her, is disinherited by his aunt, and so immediately marries Miss Grey to escape poverty.
+He's compelled to marry immediately after impregnating young Eliza, but not to Eliza—he abandons her, is disinherited by his aunt for not agreeing to the Shotgun Wedding, and so immediately marries Miss Grey to escape poverty.

 - Take Back Your Gift: After he's engaged to Miss Grey, he sends back all of Marianne's letters and the lock of hair he asked of her.